apache/openserverless/README.md

 This will
 - build the cli
 - build the operator image
+- build the runtimes

-TODO: build the runtimes
+TODO: build the system actions and the streamer

-3. Smoke test
+3. Tests

-Execute a basic smoke test

-`bash smoke.sh`

-4. More tests

-TODO: execute locally the full test suite under ./testing
+TODO: execute the test suite